 How to Avoid Electrical Issues This Holiday Season

-Whether you decide to deck your halls or not, the odds are pretty high that your going to be using a lot more electricity this holiday season.
+Whether you decide to deck your halls or not, the odds are pretty high that you’re going to be using a lot more electricity this holiday season.
 Between decorating, hours of cooking, and tons of guests, your average Maryland home is going to alight with energy use.
 And mostly, that’s just fine.
 As long as you do what you can to stay safe.

 At GAC Services, the only thing our experts take more seriously than providing top-class service is your safety!
 Electrical complications, fires, and injuries relating to electricity are very common in the winter months.
 And to avoid risks, and keep your family safe, our experts built this handy list of safety tips!